 The PMOC had recommended that TJPA plan a revised approach to avoid further delays and expedite completion of key real estate acquisition processes to recover some of the schedule delay time.
 Subsequently, the project Master Schedule was revised in August 2024 to reflect the new target date of July 2027 for the FFGA based on approval by the TJPA Board in July 2024.
-The revised project Master Schedule includes restructuring of the ROW acquisition process to accommodate the available resources, including funding, and more precise timing for the parcels in advance of the follow-on construction work.
-This approach is less constrained and more achievable.
-The PMOC had recommended that TJPA closely monitor the ROW acquisition process and take corrective action immediately upon evidence of any potential delays.
-The PMOC now notes that the start of appraisals for the initial five properties in Tranche 1 is again delayed approximately 3 months.
+The revised project Master Schedule included restructuring of the ROW acquisition process to accommodate the available resources, including funding, and more precise timing for the parcels in advance of the follow-on construction work.
+This approach was less constrained and more achievable.
+The PMOC now notes that the start of appraisals for the initial five properties in Tranche 1 is again delayed approximately 6 months for a total delay of approximately 9 months.
+In January 2025, TJPA presented a new Right-of-Way acquisition schedule that accommodates the Tranche 1 delays and will be included in the January 2025 Master Schedule update with Data Date of December 31, 2024.
 See related discussion in Section 2.14, Project Schedule.